-Since September 2014, I’ve been touring with Newsies throughout North America.
+Since September 2014, I’ve been on the road with Newsies throughout North America.
 Once the tour ends this October, it will have played 70 cities in 2 countries.
 So in the last 2 years I have seen and done a lot.
 Here’s some things I’ve learned:

 My husband and I both went on separate tours around the same time so there wasn’t much logic to keeping our expensive NYC apartment.
-We moved everything to storage and honestly, I’ve barely even thought about it.
+We moved everything into storage and honestly, I’ve barely even thought about it.
 Some people get really attached to things.
 But you have to ask: do I really need this?
 When you live out of 2 suitcases, your priorities change and you constantly ask yourself whether you need something.
-I have certainly traveled silly things to then ask myself why and most of the time it gets donated.

 Adam and I got married and 3 months later the 2 of us (rather unexpectedly) went out on 2 different tours.
 It takes work to change how you communicate and coordinate schedules for visits.
 But it’s also made the time we have incredibly special.